predsci/sunRunner1D/README.md

 You are now ready to use the script.

-Please note that the jupyter notebook in the repository is currently not supported and not up-to-date
+Please note that the jupyter notebook in the repository is currently not supported and not up-to-date.

 For help, please email us at: pete@predsci.com, mbennun@predsci.com